 Whether you aspire to go treatment free or you want to pursue various treatment methods for Varroa Mites this season you MUST plan!
 Many beekeepers whom I admire, have a treatment free plan for addressing their Varroa Mite populations.
 The operative word there is "PLAN".
 Regarding varroa mites, being treatment free involves a lot of knowledge of both the bee's reproductive cycle and that of the varroa's.
 Any new beekeeper who wants to be "treatment free" yet , doesn't understand the important concepts of what makes this work, needs to find a mentor who has successfully raised bees with this approach.
 Simply letting your honeybees fight it out with the varroa mites with a "survival of the fittest" approach is just irresponsible.
 I believe the old adage, "Failure to plan is planning to fail" applies here.

 Varroa are simply a part of the equation for beekeepers in this century.
 Until we discover a way to overcome the issue, we as beekeepers need to understand that we need to identify, manage and appropriately address our varroa counts.
-Varroa can often be easily spotted on drone pupae.
 One thing I hear new beekeepers state is that they haven't seen varroa mites in their hive, so they assume that they don't have them.
 New beekeepers should realize that it is quite rare to actually spot a mite on a honeybee in your colony.
 Don't assume that because you don't spot them that they are varroa free.
 They can however be readily spotted on capped drone pupae similar to what is pictured above.

 Learn about how to test correctly for them.
 The two industry standards are either the "Sugar Roll" method or the "Alcohol Wash" method.